ornl-ssd/cpp-novice/_episodes/17-classes1.md

 ### Constructors

 What would happen in the previous example if we called the member function `area` before having called `set_values`?
 The members `width` and
-`height` had not been assigned a value, so the result is unpredictable.
+`height` have not been assigned a value at that point, so the result is unpredictable.

 In order to avoid this situation, a class can include a special function called its *constructor*, which is automatically called whenever a new object of this class is created.
 The function of the constructor is to allow the class to initialize member variables or allocate storage